devangmaniar/Google_GenAI_Leadership_Cert/README.md

 8. **Cloud Video Intelligence API** – Analyzes videos to identify objects, actions, scenes, audio, and text.
 9. **Cloud Data Loss Prevention (DLP) API** – Discovers, classifies, and redacts sensitive data.

+# Gemini Overview

+## What is Gemini MODEL?
+- Gemini MODEL is Google’s underlying **LARGE-SCALE MODEL** or a **MULTIMODAL FOUNDATIONAL MODEL** that can help with a **WIDE RANGE OF TASKS** by understanding and responding to different types of inputs at the **SAME TIME**, such as text, images, and audio prompts.

+## What is Gemini APP?
+- Gemini App is an application (chat interface) **BUILT ON TOP OF the Gemini Model**.
+- Gemini App is a user-facing **AI ASSISTANT CHATBOT**, similar to OpenAI’s ChatGPT or Microsoft’s CoPilot.
+- Gemini App provides a **CHAT INTERFACE** for users to interact with the Gemini Model like a chatbot or virtual assistant.

+## Difference Between Gemini APP vs Gemini MODEL
+- **Gemini APP**: A **CHAT INTERFACE APPLICATION** built on top of the Gemini Model for user interaction.
+- **Gemini MODEL**: Google’s underlying **LARGE-SCALE MODEL** capable of understanding multiple input types and performing a wide range of tasks.

+---

+# Gemini for Google Cloud

+## What is Gemini for Google Cloud?
+- AI Assistant integrated across **Google Cloud** and **Google Workspace**.
+- Features like **Code Assist** help developers save time, simplify cloud configurations, and reduce learning curve.
+- Designed for **enterprise-grade privacy, security, and control**.

+## Products Under Gemini for Google Cloud

+### 1. Gemini Cloud Assist
+- AI Assistant for **MANAGING APPLICATIONS**, **WRITING CODE**, and **SOLVING PROBLEMS** in Google Cloud using natural language.
+- Chat interface in Google Cloud Console to interact with tasks like design, deployment, monitoring, troubleshooting, and cost optimization.

+### 2. Gemini Code Assist
+- Acts as an **AI PROGRAMMER**, offering code suggestions, generating code blocks, and providing explanations.
+- Completes your code, generates whole code blocks, and helps developers **build and deploy applications**.
+- Supports natural language prompts, modifies existing code, and explains existing code.

+### 3. Gemini in BigQuery
+- AI Assistant integrated into **BigQuery** for data analysis and workflow automation.
+- Generates **SQL and Python code** from natural language prompts.
+- Enables querying, joining, analyzing, and visualizing data naturally.
+- **BigQuery**: Fully managed, serverless, scalable **data warehouse** for analyzing large datasets.

+### 4. Gemini in Colab Enterprise
+- AI Assistant for **writing, editing, and optimizing code** in cloud-based notebook environments.
+- Suggests code segments, generates code from descriptions, and fixes code.
+- Facilitates interactive coding discussions directly in notebooks.
+- **Cloud-Based Notebook Environment**: Web-browser workspace for coding, collaboration, and scalability.

+### 5. Gemini in Databases
+- Leverages AI to **build, manage, and optimize database systems**.
+- Allows natural language interaction with databases, auto-generates SQL, analyzes data, and explains queries.
+- Makes working with data accessible to **non-SQL experts**.

+### 6. Gemini in Looker
+- AI feature for **natural language data interaction**.
+- Enables querying without SQL or manual chart building.
+- Integrates with **Looker Studio** for visual reports.
+- **Example**: Ask “Show me last month’s sales by region” → Gemini generates charts/tables automatically.

+### 7. Gemini in Security
+- Helps with **threat detection, vulnerability management, and risk assessment**.
+- Suggests remediation steps without requiring expert knowledge.
+- Enables organizations to detect, investigate, and respond to threats faster.

+---

+# Gemini for Google Workspace

+## What is Google Workspace?
+- Suite of **cloud-based collaboration tools**: Gmail, Drive, Docs, Sheets, Slides, Meet, and Chat.
+- Leverages GenAI to make core applications **smarter, efficient, and more helpful**.

+## What is Gemini for Google Workspace?
+- Integrates generative AI into Workspace tools.
+- Examples:
+  - Draft emails in Gmail.
+  - Generate or summarize documents in Docs.
+  - Create spreadsheet formulas in Sheets.
+  - Design slides in Slides.
+  - Summarize Google Meet notes.

+## Apps Within Google Workspace
+- **Gmail**: Draft emails, summarize threads, change tone.
+- **Docs**: Generate text, summarize, rewrite, brainstorm.
+- **Slides**: Create presentations, insert videos.
+- **Vids**: Create business videos from existing Docs, Sheets, Slides, with storyboards and voiceovers.

+## Gemini Side Panel
+- Built-in **AI Assistant side panel** in Workspace apps.
+- Provides access to Gemini AI features **without leaving the current document or email**.

+---

+# Gemini Advanced

+## What is Gemini Advanced?
+- Paid upgrade offering access to the **premium version of Gemini Model** (like ChatGPT Pro).
+- Uses **Gemini 1.5 Pro** with advanced features; free version uses Gemini 1.0 Pro.
+- Provides access to the **most powerful AI models**, priority new features, and larger storage.

+## What is Google AI Pro?
+- Paid subscription giving access to **Google’s most powerful AI models**, AI tools, and features.
+- Includes Gemini Advanced plus additional AI tools, research features, and ecosystem integration.

+## Difference Between Google AI Pro and Gemini Advanced
+- **Gemini Advanced**: Focused on AI models for complex tasks.
+- **Google AI Pro**: Includes AI models + comprehensive tools for creativity, research, and productivity.

+---

+# Gemini Saved Info

+## What is Gemini Saved Info?
+- Stores **data, information, and preferences** to provide **personalized responses**.
+- Examples: Name, company, role, birthday, favorite color, etc.

+### Use Cases
+1. **Sales Reports**
+   - Save targets, KPIs, and reporting formats.
+   - Output: Personalized responses using saved data.
+2. **Cover Letters**
+   - Save job-specific instructions and personal info.
+   - Output: Tailored cover letters automatically.

+---

+# Gems

+## What are Gems?
+- Custom, user-created **versions of Gemini AI Assistant**.
+- Defines **tone, role, personality, and response behavior** for specific needs.
+- Examples: Math Tutor, Career Coach, Legal Reviewer, Resume Reviewer.

+## Difference Between Gems and Gemini Saved Info
+- **Gems**: Define AI assistant’s behavior and instructions.
+- **Saved Info**: Stores user-specific data for personalized outputs.